 There are different models of this headset depending on which console you play on.
 We reviewed the PC/PS4 model.
 However, we expect our review to be valid for all of them, other than for the wireless compatibility tests.

 The SteelSeries Arctis 1 Wireless might seem very similar to other Arctis headphones in the same lineup, but they're quite versatile thanks to their wireless USB-C dongle.
 They can be used with a lot of different gaming platforms and are still set at an affordable price, which is nice.
 However, they do feel a bit cheaply built and don't feel like very premium headphones.
 For more options, check out recommendations for the best SteelSeries headsets, the best gaming headsets, and the best wireless gaming headsets.

 The Corsair HS70 Wireless are slightly better wireless gaming headphones than the SteelSeries Arctis 1 Wireless.
 They're more comfortable and noticeably better-built than the SteelSeries.
 Also, they perform a lot more consistently across different users.
-On the other hand, the SteelSeries have lower wireless latency and better customization options in their software.
+On the other hand, the SteelSeries have lower wireless latency.

 The SteelSeries Arctis 1 Wireless are very similar in design to the wired SteelSeries Arctis 1.
 However, the wireless model is compatible with the Engine software, which allows for more customization options.
 Also, the wireless model has slightly more neutral sound profile, but the wired model's microphone sounds a lot better.